carol-hsu/carol-hsu.github.io/content/about.md

 Her work explores efficient, fast, and observable system support for edge workloads.

 Anecdote🤓 -- My mandarin name ```Ke-Jou (克柔)``` sounds like ```Carol```, a name given by my first English teacher.
-I uses it in tech and with foreign friends for simplicity.
+I use it in tech and with foreign friends for simplicity.

 ## Publication